tejaswini972/MCW-Enterprise-ready-cloud/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 1. **Design:** Identify a solution to restrict which services can be used in each Azure subscription, across the company.
 How will your solution allow exceptions for specific resource types for approved pilot projects or one-off deployments?

-    **Solution:** The Cloud Governance team will use Azure policy to control which Azure resources can be created, and also to grant exceptions.
+    **Solution:** The Cloud Governance team will use Azure policy to control which Azure resources can be created, and to grant exceptions.

     The first policy be the built-in policy **Allowed Resource Types**.
 They will choose each resource type that is permitted for use and assign the policy at management group scope for the business units or even the entire organization.